 As a hockey parent, the most helpful thing to consider when controlling your emotions is that hockey is just a game.
 The point—for parents and players alike—is to have fun.
 After all, that’s the main reason why most kids sign up for hockey in the first place.
 Engaging in improper behavior in any regard can not only ruin the experience for you and your child, but for everyone else as well.
 So next time a situation at hockey practice or during a game irritates you, try to keep in mind that hockey is supposed to be about the fun.
 The best course of action is to deal with the situation calmly, so that everyone can get back to enjoying the hockey experience as soon as possible.

-Keep a Healthy Perspective
+Controlling Your Emotions Means Keeping a Healthy Perspective

 Let’s say your child gets talked down to by another player, parent, or even their own coach.
 As a parent myself, this would bother me to no end.
 Of course, there is no excuse for bullying or being rude in hockey, regardless of your position.
 However, not everyone considers that point, and unfortunately it may still happen.

 If it does, one of the best pieces of advice I can offer is to first take a deep breath and think about the situation.
 Consider that a fellow member of the team may have said something mean to your child because they’re being bullied at their school or having trouble at home.
 The same goes for a parent or a coach who says something brash or mean; it stems from their own situation which people will seldom consider.